astorDev/backi/timers/dotnet/articles/101/index.md

 }
 ```

-All we have to do is to make a methods around tricky ways to start and stop our inner `Threading.Timer`:
+All we have to do is to make methods around tricky ways to start and stop our inner `Threading.Timer`:

 ```csharp
 public void Stop() {